zacharyang/movies-project/README.md

 So is it really *worth it* for me to wait for the DVD release?
 How can I predict the price a movie will be listed on iTunes?

-**For a VOD provider, how can I predict the price of a movie of that a rival VOD provider would list at?**
+**For a VOD provider, how can I predict the price of a movie of that a rival VOD provider, like iTunes, would list at?**

 ## Data Collection ##